Billi-Green/Ghost_ESP_B/docs/hugo docs/content/getting-started/installation-guide.md

    - Access all major features through the graphical interface
    - Terminal App available for keyboard-based command input on boards with keyboards

-## Common Installation Issues
+### Common Installation Issues

 Refer to the [Troubleshooting](Troubleshooting.md) page for solutions to common issues:

-- **Boot loops**: Check your board model and USB cable for compatibility.
+- **Boot loops**: Usually power or board-target mismatches—verify you flashed the right image and try a known-good USB-C cable.
-- **Flash errors**: Ensure you are in bootloader mode, and try a different USB port if flashing fails.
+- **Flash errors**: Ensure the chip is in bootloader mode; swap USB ports or hubs if `esptool.py` times out.
-- **Connection issues**: Ensure proper drivers are installed, especially on Windows.
+- **Connection issues**: Install the correct USB-to-UART driver (CP210x, CH34x, etc.) before expecting the web UI or CLI to appear.
-- **Power supply problems**: Use a stable USB power source to avoid disconnection during flashing.
+- **Power brownouts**: Radio-heavy workloads spike draw, so use a stable 5 V supply or powered hub.
-- **Cache-related issues with the web flasher**: Clear your browser cache or try a different browser if problems persist.
+- **Browser cache conflicts**: If the web flasher misbehaves, clear cached site data or switch to a fresh browser session.

-> **Troubleshooting Tip**: For the Flipper Zero method, ensure the GPIO connections are secure, and the `.bin`  file is correctly placed in `SDCard/apps_data/esp_flasher`.
+> **Troubleshooting Tip**: When flashing from the Flipper Zero app, double-check GPIO wiring and confirm every firmware blob lives under `SDCard/apps_data/esp_flasher/` before you start the transfer.